 Growing up in the Philippines in the 90’s, it is customary that toys are just for kids under 6 years old.
 As soon as I reached school age, my dad threw away all of my doll toys.
 Apparently I’m too old to play with toys.
 I never had techie toys when I was a kid.
 It was a luxury for us to have a toy with a remote control.
 The closest I got was a crying baby doll with her eyes open when stood up & and close when laid down.
 My husband, Lito, was the same.
 He was telling us about a wheel of an old bicycle that he used to roll using a twig as his toy.
-At 40 years old he was still excited to have his very first remote controlled helicopter.
-He was equally excited as our 8 year old son to play with their very first coding robot (see article Max the Next Generation robot) and their very first set of Lego building blocks.
+At 40 years old he was still excited to have his very first remote-controlled helicopter.
+He was equally excited as our 8-year-old son to play with their very first coding robot (see article Max the Next Generation robot) and their very first set of Lego building blocks.
 In fact, he actually bought the Lego City Coast Guard Patrol for himself, although he claims that it was for our then 5-year old son.
-Obviously, it was just a cover up reason for him to buy this over $300 Lego set.
+Obviously, it was just a cover-up reason for him to buy this over $300 Lego set.

 The truth is: there’s always a kid inside every teenager and every adult.
 It is the part of us that is carefree and loves fun.

-Now that I’m an adult, I find myself too much overwhelmed with my worries, plans and to do list on a daily basis that there’s no time to enjoy what a single day has to offer.
+Now that I’m an adult, I find myself too much overwhelmed with my worries, plans and to-do list on a daily basis that there’s no time to enjoy what a single day has to offer.
 I had to remind myself about this wonderful quote from an unknown author:

 “Don’t let your life slip through your fingers by living in the past or the future.
 By living your life one day at a time, you live all the days of your life.”
 For me it takes effort and proper mindset to enjoy playing toys with my toddler and tween.
 I kind of envy parents who effortlessly enjoy playing toys with their kids.
-This undoubtedly fosters better parent-child relationship by opening up a 2-sided communication about topic that is enjoyable for both, instead of a 1-way “do this”, “do that” type of communication.
+This undoubtedly fosters a better parent-child relationship by opening up a 2-sided communication about a topic that is enjoyable for both, instead of a 1-way “do this”, “do that” type of communication.

-What I learned is that being truly interested in the toys the kids are interested in can definitely helps in effortlessly playing the toys with them.
+What I learned is that being truly interested in the toys the kids are interested in can definitely help in effortlessly playing the toys with them.
 Those moments are priceless!
 Those are the moments I wish my sons remember me even when I’m gone.

 As a parent, I also want to ensure my sons are learning while having fun playing.
-I want to equip them as much as possible to get them ahead of their game in their future challenges in school and in their professional career.
+I want to equip them as much as possible to get them ahead of their game in their future challenges in school and in their professional careers.
 However, skills about coding, electronics or construction can be boring to learn at any age if there’s no motivation to learn it.
-Motivation for adults can be a need to learn the skill or knowledge as part of the job or as part of the academic requirement as a teenager.
+The motivation for adults can be a need to learn the skill or knowledge as part of the job or as part of the academic requirement as a teenager.
 For kids the motivation is purely fun, they actually learn without them knowing it.
-I think this is the best and the most natural way to learn because it tends to be a second nature by experiencing the application hands-on even before learning the principles & theories behind it.
+I think this is the best and the most natural way to learn because it tends to be second nature by experiencing the application hands-on even before learning the principles & theories behind it.

-During my college years, part of the Engineering curriculum is Engineering Drawing, which is often referred to as “blue print”.
+During my college years, part of the Engineering curriculum is Engineering Drawing, which is often referred to as “blueprint”.
 In this course we had to learn how to visualize and draw the top view, side view, oblique view as well as the orthogonal, auxiliary and isometric projection of a mechanical part, to which I struggled a lot!
 Thank goodness I’m a metallurgical Engineer, not a mechanical engineer!

-Learning this particular engineering skill is greatly enhanced by actually looking at real 3D object and positioning it on the top view, side or oblique view.
+Learning this particular engineering skill is greatly enhanced by actually looking at a real 3D object and positioning it on the top view, side or oblique view.
 I think this is exactly how playing with building blocks at a young age can help in better visualization and creativity, which are vital components in the Engineering discipline.
 I believe that teaching the brain early on in life gets a long way.